Yandex Cloud

 5. Go to the Operations panel for the selected VM.

-The list that opens shows operations with the selected VM and the resources connected to it.
+This will open the list of operations with the VM and resources connected to it.

 To get the list of operations for the Compute Cloud resource, run this command: